daviddurand/riofs/README.md

 This particular repository is a fork of the original RioFS with support for IAM roles.
 It has an additional dependancy on libcurl.

+It also supports a bucket_path_prefix argument and configuration parameter, that can be used to store more that one filesystem in a bucket.
+The path prefix should normally end with a slash, otherwise the non-directory nature of the resulting file system view will be confusing.

 ### Dependencies

 * C compiler